Foie Gras vs. Pate: Nutrition Comparison and Health impact

 Summary

-Foie gras is higher in calories, fats, and sodium.
-It is richer in copper, phosphorus, and vitamins A and B12.
-In comparison, pate is richer in zinc, iron, vitamins C, E, B2, B5, B6, and folate.
+In comparison, pate is richer in zinc, iron, vitamin C, vitamin B5, and folate.
 Pate is lower in saturated fats, monounsaturated fats, and sodium.

 Introduction

-This article will compare two animal-derived foods, foie gras, and pate.
+This article will compare two animal-derived foods, foie gras and pate.
 Foie gras is a French word that translates into fatty liver.
 Foie gras comes from goose liver.
 In comparison, pate is ground and processed meat; we can find different varieties such as pork, venison, poultry, and beef.

 This article will consider chicken liver pate and foie gras.